Boosting Workplace Morale With Murals: The Power of Art

 Opt for Positive Messaging

-Uplifting messages and images can lift spirits and inspire employees.
-Look for murals featuring optimism, teamwork, or humor.
-Avoid anything too controversial.
+Uplifting messages and images lift spirits and inspire.
+Seek murals that emphasize optimism, teamwork, or tasteful humor.
+Avoid themes that could be divisive.

 Reflect Company Values